-An artist, tertiary students and a dermatologist have disclosed certain concerns about the art of tattooing which has gained grounds among majority of the youth.
+An artist, tertiary students and a dermatologist have disclosed certain concerns about the art of tattooing which has gained grounds among majority of the youth, they have also been using the castor oil for hair since it helps them grow it.
 Tattooing in Africa dates back thousands of years in Egypt.
 The oldest known tattoos belonged to the mummy of Amunet, a priestess of the goddess Hathor between 2160BC TO 1994BC.
 The design found on her mummy was believed to be symbols of fertility and rejuvenation.

 Tattoos in Africa started in the form of tribal marks, which currently persists in most cultures in Northern Ghana, Nuer in Uganda and Yoruba in Nigeria.
 About three years ago in Ghana, the art was trendy among Ghanaian women, mostly traders.
 The art was used as a form of identification where names, addresses and hometowns of these women were inscribed on their forearms.
 Tattoo is a puncture wound, made through penetrating the skin with a needle and injecting ink into the area to create some form of design.
 Over the last few years, tattoos have become common among Ghanaians especially the youth; who find it vogue, hot and trendy.
 Currently, tattoo seems to be the order of the day with footballers, movie and music stars seen in different designs and sizes.